4 ways around a debt ceiling crisis — and why they might not work

 But as with prioritization, there are plenty of reasons this might not work.

-First off, it's flat-out unlikely to happen: in 2021, both Treasury Secretary Janet Yellen and the Biden White House rejected the idea, with Yellen dismissing it as a "gimmick."
+First off, it's flat-out unlikely to happen: in 2021, both Yellen and the Biden White House rejected the idea, with Yellen dismissing it as a "gimmick."

 Relatedly, Yellen noted then that the coin could damage the central bank's independence, by dragging it into a fiscal fight (and, relatedly, a political fight) — arenas where the Fed doesn't venture.